 More vintage JDM goodness with this KE30 Corolla.

-You’d be hard pressed to find friendly motifs like these on a new car since they all just want to look angry all the time.
+You’d be hard-pressed to find friendly motifs like these on a new car since they all just want to look angry all the time.

-Not many people know this but i’ve always wanted an S-chassis Nissan.
+Not many people know this but I’ve always wanted an S-chassis Nissan.
 Ever since the S13 came out.
 Make mine a purple S13 Sileighty please, they just look so quirky.

-Clean S13s though are notoriously difficult to come by in Singapore, but with the earliest cars hitting the age of 35 in just 5 years and with global interest in them significantly lower than the GTRs, perhaps a used classic import might be a possibility in the future.
+Clean S13s though are notoriously difficult to come by in Singapore, but with the earliest cars hitting the age of 35 in just 5 years and with global interest in the significantly lower than the GTRs, perhaps a used classic import might be a possibility in the future.